Recycle society, Edo city

 The Recycling Society Edo

-The solution is to Recycle any products till each becomes completely useless.
-It sounds like a standard solution.
-However, the city inseparably ran with that method.
+However, the city had seriously taken that method.
 For example, there were so many repair workers working in the city.

-The other reason why Edo citizens took the way is that almost all products were from plants.
 They could easily take the recycling method.
 At first, growing plants.
 Then, harvesting and creating any products.
-When any products become useless, they could work as a good fertilizer.
+When any products become useless, they can work as a good fertilizer.
 It is a nearly perfect cycle.

 The jobs concerned with recycling